-- (b) the external auditors and management representatives will be invited to attend as necessary in the discretion of the Committee. - 2.9 The internal accounting staff, any external accounting consultant(s) and the external auditors will have a direct line of communication to the Committee through its chair and may bypass management if deemed necessary.
+- forty-eight (48) hours prior to the proposed meeting time (which notice may be waived by all of the members of the Committee); and - (b) the external auditors and management representatives will be invited to attend as necessary in the discretion of the Committee. - 2.9 The internal accounting staff, any external accounting consultant(s) and the external auditors will have a direct line of communication to the Committee through its chair and may bypass management if deemed necessary.
 The Committee, through its chair, may contact directly any employee in, or consultant of, the Company as it deems necessary, and any employee of, or consultant to, the Company may bring before the Committee any matter involving questionable, illegal or improper financial practices or transactions. - 2.10 The Committee may, in its sole discretion, retain, at the expense of the Company, such legal, financial or other advisors or consultants as it may deem necessary or advisable in order to properly and fully perform its duties and responsibilities hereunder.